snat-s/m/classify_metadata/README.md

 embeddings model is a model capable of passing things like text, images, video or any other "unstructured" information to vectors in an ndimensional space with semantic meaning.
-In other words, you can have some points that are near each other like dog, cat, pet and this ones are going to be separated from something like car, truck or vehicle.
+In other words, you can have some points that are near each other like dog, cat, elephant and this ones are going to be separated from something like car, truck or vehicle.

 With that in mind, this models are great for generating clusters of meaning.